JusteRaimbault/QuantEpistemo/Models/UKMigration/Readme.md

 * mendeley data
  - [Thu Jul 23 20:19:36 UTC 2020] tests: author string incorrect for [467521895713926071,11100224317842467237,1960687713625528252,13069639178635581156,2840789860386075865,3843475204841863044,4974885501506490568,17662431745840099933,6836233999900169055,5352464221420183959] and [9405131435028266265] - (first test) ; and Keywords! ; launch for 100,000 (large test) - STOP stuck on a ref 61093635834171547: bug?
+ - [Fri Jul 24 13:06:16 UTC 2020]: when no matching, need to update mendeleyChecked.
+Added source and type. (prev wont have)  ; fix ; Test ; add processing ; set numresp to 100 (a few ~5 ? did not match at 20 during test) ; launch collection 200000 Fri Jul 24 13:23:10 UTC 2020